Justin19960919/Recipeee/README.md

 # Recipeee

 This is a full stack web app utilizing the MERN stack.
-The backend runs a node.js/express.js server, constructed with MVC architecture, which talks to a remote mongoDB Atlas server.
-The frontend runs a React.js server which communicates with backend node.js server via services (services folder) as entry point.
+The backend runs a Express server, constructed with MVC architecture, which talks to a remote mongoDB Atlas server.
+The frontend runs a React.js server which communicates with the backend Express server via services (services folder) as the entry point.
 The mongoDB UML diagram can be found at: [UML Diagram](https://drive.google.com/file/d/1E2uUDYjA-yFQnmoD5o5SFGSfrTb9b1bv/view)

 To __download__ the project, simply git clone, or download the .zip file from github.
 Once downloaded to your local machine: